Wishmaster117/Multibot_Waiting_his_creator/README.md

 > **All credit for the original addon goes to Macx-Lio.** I do not claim ownership of this project — I’m simply maintaining a working version until development resumes on the main repository.

 Thank you for understanding.

+How To Install:
+1 - Download the code
+2 - rename "Multibot_Waiting_his_creator-main" to "Multibot"
+3 - Put the MultiBot folder in you game AddOns folder like \Interface\AddOns\Multibot